-Career testing is being increasingly questioned by a growing body of professional career counselors.
+Career testing is being increasingly questioned by a growing body of professional career counsellors.

-Others are calling for the removal of these types of assessments altogether.
+Others are calling for the removal of some types of assessments altogether.

 Internationally recognized authority in career counseling and bestselling author Howard Figlar opposes the use of career testing for career development.

 In his co-authored book with Richard Bolles The Career Counselors Handbook, Figlar says “there is enough anecdotal evidence to tell us that test results are often far off the mark and sometimes even laughable”.